fxru/pmundaphon/description/pmundaphon.md

 MKCD 937 _\*\[b\]saɲʔ_ is the prime candidate in MKCD.
 MKCD 1921a _\*ɓəs_ is a less likely option.

 This correspondence set differs significantly form the sets _\*ɲ₁_ and _\*ɲ₂_.
-However, it remains unclear whether this set represents a separat proto-Munda phoneme _\*ɲˀ_ or whether the diverging correspondences reflect the presence of a glottal element in the coda and thus ultimately reflect _\*bxxˀɲ_ or something similar.
+However, it remains unclear whether this set represents a separat proto-Munda phoneme _\*ɲˀ_ or whether the diverging correspondences reflect the presence of a glottal element in the coda and thus ultimately reflect _\*bVVˀɲ_ or something similar.
 Either way, Gorum /ˀd/, Gutob /∅/ as well as Remo and Gtaʔ /ʔ/ need an explanation.

 The sequence _\*ɲˀ_ would be alluringly close to _\*ɲʔ_ in MKCD 937.
 However, all evidence suggests that _\*ɲʔ_ should simply become _\*ɲ_ in proto-Munda.

-Alternatively, two etyma – _\*bxɲ_ and _\*bxˀt_ – could be posited.
+Alternatively, two etyma – _\*bVɲ_ and _\*bVˀt_ – could be posited.

 #### _\*ɲ_ (Onset)